Charles Irving Martin: First World War

-From 1909 to 1917, Martin served as the Adjutant General of the Kansas and commanded the 1st Infantry Brigade of the Kansas National Guard as a Brigadier General.
-On 5 August 1917, some time after the United States' entry into World War I, Martin was given command of the 70th Infantry Brigade, 35th Infantry Division, and departed for France with the rest of the division in May 1918, arriving in Liverpool on 8 May 1918.
-In May 1918, Martin served as an observer with the British army while the 35th Division was assigned to their reserve lines during the Spring Offensive of 1918.
-From July to September 1918, Martin and the 70th Brigade manned a quiet portion of the trenches, before participating in the Saint-Mihiel offensive, although not directly as the 35th Division did not see action until 26 September 1918.
+From 1909 to 1917, Martin served as the Adjutant General of Kansas and commanded the 1st Infantry Brigade of the Kansas National Guard as a brigadier general.
+On August 5, 1917, some time after the United States' entry into World War I, Martin was given command of the 70th Infantry Brigade, 35th Infantry Division, and departed for France with the rest of the division in May 1918, arriving in Liverpool on May 8, 1918.
+In May 1918, Martin served as an observer with the British Army while the 35th Division was assigned to their reserve lines during the Spring Offensive of 1918.
+From July to September 1918, Martin and the 70th Brigade manned a quiet portion of the trenches, before participating in the Saint-Mihiel offensive, although not directly as the 35th Division did not see action until September 26, 1918.

-Martin was relieved of command prior to the 70th Infantry Brigade's first action, as he was replaced on 21 September 1918 by Colonel Kirby Walker, 139th Infantry Regiment.
-He was honorably discharged on 1 December 1918.
+Martin was relieved of command prior to the 70th Infantry Brigade's first action, and was replaced on September 21, 1918, by Colonel Kirby Walker, 139th Infantry Regiment.
+He was honorably discharged on December 1, 1918.

 Inter-War period

 Martin was recommissioned in 1921 as the commanding officer of the 69th Infantry Brigade, Kansas National Guard.
 During this time, Martin continued to practice law and was admitted to the U.S. Supreme Court bar in 1923.
-In 1932, now a major general, Martin was given command of the 35th (National Guard) Division until his retirement in 1935.
+In 1932, now a major general, Martin was given command of the 35th Division until his mandatory retirement at the age of 64 in 1935.

-Personal life & death
+Personal life and death

-Charles Irving Martin married Lou Ida Ward on 28 November 1894.
+Charles Irving Martin married Lou Ida Ward on November 28, 1894.
 Together, they had one child, Lillia Mae Markley.

 Prior to his retirement, Martin worked as the manager of the Veterans Administration facility in Wadsworth, Leavenworth County, Kansas, from 1927.
 He retired from this job in 1941.

-Martin lived out the rest of his retirement in Cheyenne, Wyoming, where he died on 8 May 1953.
+Martin lived out the rest of his retirement in Cheyenne, Wyoming, where he died on May 8, 1953.
 He is buried at the Leavenworth National Cemetery.